 Even though this dish is believed to originate in Germany, it’s very popular all across Europe, especially in countries like Czech Republic, Slovakia, Poland or Austria.
-Typical German pork knuckle is made with beer, which gives it a specific flavor, but there are quite a few different ways of preparing it.
+Typical German pork knuckle is made with beer, which gives it a specific flavor, but there are quite a few different ways of preparing these tasty pig knuckles.

-There are two cuts that you can use for this pork knuckle recipe.
-The front leg knuckle, also known as the hock or the rear end knuckle, which contains way more meat.
+There are two cuts that you can use for this recipe.
+The front leg knuckle, or the rear end knuckle, which contains way more meat.
 Do not confuse the knuckle with the pig’s trotter (feet), you need to select the meaty upper part of the leg.
-The pork knuckle is also known as the pork shank, pork hock or ham hock.
+The pork knuckle is also known as the pork shank, pig knuckle, pork hock or ham hock.

 This cut of meat contains a lot of skin, fat, tendons and ligaments which means it needs a rather long cooking time, several hours actually.
 There are two options that you can choose from, slow roasting on a low temperature or using a shortcut that I’m about to go with today.
 When cooking a really large pork knuckle, I start by boiling it first which reduces the cooking time by a significant part.

 One large rear end pork knuckle is enough for two very hungry eaters, these are often as big as 1.5kg (3 pounds) each, but the bones take a significant part of the weight.
 When working with the front leg hocks, expect a hungry male to devour the whole thing 😉